 Commandos swept deep into colonial territory, rousing rebellion wherever they went.
-The British were at a disadvantage, owing to their lack of familiarity with the terrain and the Boers' superior skills as horsemen and sharpshooters.
-The British responded with a scorchedearth policy, which included farm burnings, looting and the setting-up of concentration camps for non-combatants, in which some 26 000 Boer women and children died from disease.
-The incarceration of black (including coloured) people in the path of the war in racially segregated camps has been absent in conventional accounts of the war and has only recently been acknowledged.
+The British were at a disadvantage owing to their lack of familiarity with the terrain and the Boers' superior skills as horsemen and sharpshooters.
+The British responded with a scorched-earth policy.
+This included farm burnings, looting and the setting-up of concentration camps for non-combatants, in which some 26 000 Boer women and children died from disease.
+The incarceration of black (including coloured) people in the path of the War in racially segregated camps has been absent in conventional accounts of the War and has only recently been acknowledged.

-They, too, suffered appalling conditions and some 14 000 (perhaps many more) are estimated to have died.
-At the same time, many black farmers were in a position to meet the demand for produce created by the military, or to avail themselves of employment opportunities at good wages.
-Some 10 000 black servants accompanied the Boer commandos, and the British used blacks as labourers, scouts, dispatch riders, drivers and guards.
+They too suffered appalling conditions and some 14 000 (perhaps many more) are estimated to have died.

+At the same time, many black farmers were in a position to meet the demand for produce created by the military, or avail themselves of employment opportunities at good wages.
+Some 10 000 black servants accompanied the Boer commandos, and the British used Africans as labourers, scouts, dispatch riders, drivers and guards.

-The war also taught many Africans that the forces of dispossession could be rolled back if the circumstances were right.
-It gave black communities the opportunity to recolonise land lost in conquest, which enabled them to withhold their labour after the war.
+The War also taught many Africans that the forces of dispossession could be rolled back if the circumstances were right.
+It gave black communities the opportunity to recolonise land lost in conquest, which enabled them to withhold their labour after the War.
+Most supported the British in the belief that Britain was committed to extending civil and political rights to black people.

-Most blacks supported the British in the belief that Britain was committed to extending civil and political rights to black people.
-In this they were to be disappointed.
-In the Treaty of Vereeniging that ended the war, the British agreed to leave the issue of rights for blacks to be decided by a future self-governing (white) authority.
-All in all, the Anglo-Boer/South African War was a radicalising experience for blacks.
+In this they were to be disappointed, as in the Treaty of Vereeniging that ended the War the British agreed to leave the issue of rights for Africans to be decided by a future self-governing (white) authority.
+All in all, the Anglo-Boer/South African War was a radicalising experience for Africans.

-Britain's reconstruction regime set about creating a white-ruled dominion by uniting the former Boer republics (both by then British colonies) with Natal and the Cape.
+Britain's reconstruction regime set about creating a white-ruled dominion by uniting the former Boer Republics (both by then British colonies) with Natal and the Cape.

-The priority was to re-establish white control over the land and force the black people back to wage labour.
+The most important priority was to re-establish white control over the land and force the Africans back to wage labour.
 The labour-recruiting system was improved, both internally and externally.
 Recruiting agreements were reached with the Portuguese authorities in Mozambique, from where much mine labour came.

-When, by 1904, black resources still proved inadequate to get the mines working at pre-war levels, over 60 000 indentured Chinese were brought in.
+When, by 1904, African sources still proved inadequate to get the mines working at pre-War levels, over 60 000 indentured Chinese were brought in.
 This precipitated a vociferous outcry from proponents of white supremacy in South Africa and liberals in Britain.

-By 1910, all had been repatriated, a step made easier when a surge of blacks came forward from areas such as the Transkeian territories and the northern Transvaal, which had not previously been large-scale suppliers of migrants.
+By 1910, all had been repatriated, a step made easier when a surge of Africans came forward from areas such as the Transkelan territories and the northern Transvaal, which had not previously been large-scale suppliers of migrants.
 This was the heyday of the private recruiters, who exploited families' indebtedness to procure young men to labour in the mines.
-The blacks' post-war ability to withhold their labour was undercut by government action, abetted by drought and stock disease.
+The Africans' post-War ability to withhold their labour had been undercut by government action, abetted by drought and stock disease.

-The impact of the Anglo-Boer/South African War as a seminal influence on the development of Afrikaner nationalist politics became apparent in subsequent years.
-The Boer leaders - most notably Louis Botha, Jan Smuts and James Barry Munnik Hertzog - played a dominant role in the country's politics for the next half century.
-After initial plans for anglicisation of the defeated Afrikaners were abandoned as impractical, the British looked to the Afrikaners as collaborators in securing imperial political and economic interests.
+The impact of the Anglo-Boer/South African War as a seminal influence in the development of Afrikaner nationalist politics became apparent in subsequent years.

+The Boer leaders - most notably Louis Botha, Jan Smuts and J.B.M.
+Hertzog - played a dominant role in the country's politics for the next half century.
+After initial plans for anglicisation of the defeated Afrikaners through the education system and numerical swamping through British immigration were abandoned as impractical, the British looked to the Afrikaners as collaborators in securing imperial political and economic interests.